 These are the words of Sam Trachtenberg, Vice President of Operations at AdRoll.
 “If you want to be efficient once you reach a certain size, you have to standardize,” he said.
 AdRoll, the global leader in retargeting, a type of digital advertising, was named one of the top three fastest-growing companies by Inc. Magazine in 2013.
 At the time, they’d reached their 10,000 customer milestone.
 By 2016, they surpassed 25,000 customers.

 2013 was also the year that Trachtenberg joined, and he hit the ground running.
-AdRoll’s exponential growth was exciting, but he knew that periods of high growth tend to require quick, agile decision-making and that he’d soon need to revisit the cadre of tools used by each of the four teams he’s responsible for: IT, Revenue Operations, Business Operations and Training, and International Operations.
+AdRoll’s exponential growth was exciting, but he knew that periods of high growth tend to require quick, agile decision-making and that he’d soon need to revisit the suite of tools used by each of the four teams he’s responsible for: IT, Revenue Operations, Business Operations and Training, and International Operations.

 Once he dug in, Trachtenberg discovered that seven teams were using Zendesk Support, but in different ways and for different reasons.
 Support was initially chosen by AdRoll’s Customer Delight team, who provide customer support, as their customer service software.
 Soon after, the Customer Success team, a large group of sales account managers, also adopted Support to manage their customer relationships.